greenlucid/achiever/docs/journal.md

 Kleros team has been helpful as usual, props to them.
 This has been a free turbo bootcamp so far for me.
 Anyway, I'm tired and realistic, I don't think I'm actually going to finish this in time, but I might cheat a bit and simplify appeal logic in order to finish faster and get some frontend + extra work done tomorrow.
 Will see, seeya.

 PD: Even though I haven't commited the contract here yet, [you can see the end-of-day-1 contract here](https://gist.github.com/greenlucid/d96a23c9f8c082ad3a3683f09fa2355e#file-achiever-sol).

+# Day 2

+Woke up and after a few delirious hours I finished all logic and math surrounding appeal.
+Dropped events all around and debugged the surface that there we go, Achiever.sol finished.
+I couldn't debug it for real because I don't know how to deploy it, and I don't know how to make a mockup Arbitrator either.
+Specifically, I could possibly know, but I didn't bother doing it because I don't have enough time to reinvent the wheel.

+This was the biggest exertion of effort I did so far into Solidity, changed a few things and, because of the to-be duplicated code (remember Achiever / Challenger?
+That came back to haunt me), I had to be very mindful of the naming I used.
+Math was hard and I got a bit obsessed about avoiding calling appealCost(...), among other things.
+The worst thing is that it didn't feel like yesterday, or the day before: I feel like the progress today was out of sheer luck, and I don't think I've learned anything out of this.
+Just felt tedium and got a headache.

+So, now it was a matter of managing to make the App.
+My knowledge of JavaScript and web development is short-lived, I only spent around 4 days reading [javascript.info](javascript.info), and jumped into [this course](fullstackopen.com), of which I only had time to do stuff for three consecutive days, not even finishing part2.

+It didn't surprise me that I got stuck.
+I took a 4h nap, woke up and decided to try anyway.
+I went with:

+`npx create-react-app ./web`, deleted stuff I didn't understand, `npm install web3`, and after making some components I realized that my chances of finishing an App with React without knowing how to use npm, or knowing what buttons to use were nil taking the deadline into account.
+Damn!
+So for know I've gone full *Software Engineer* style and wrote some specifications for the final product right where every *Software Engineer* should write them: in the comments.

+In a more serious note, I might put some more effort on getting some sort of dapp working.
+The steps would be:

+- Change specifications to purely functional and prototype based
+- Lurk around kleros github in something like [tokens-on-trial](https://github.com/kleros/tokens-on-trial) and find out how to make a damn button, among other generally useful things.
+- Review how state works in React just to make sure I don't have to redo everything afterwards
+- Actually build the dapp

+I'm a realistic-optimist, and the realistic portion of my ethos tells me there's just no way, so when this fails I will spend my time making a Policy for the to-be-finished Achiever, logo, call it a learning experience and go to bed earlier.
+Anyway, who knows what will?
+Let's hope for the best.